sdieckert/MechaCar_Statistical_Analysis/README.md

 - What is the null hypothesis or alternative hypothesis?

-Null hypothesis (Ho): MechaCar is designed to compete with similar cars in it's class based on key performance factors.
+Null hypothesis (Ho):Based on key performance indicators, MechaCar is designed to outsell others in it's class.

 Alternative Hypothesis (Ha): MechaCar is not designed to competivitely compete with cars similar in it's class.